New Day for You: Overview

 The track was written by Basia Trzetrzelewska, Danny White and Peter Ross of Immaculate Fools, and produced by Danny and Basia.
 The lyrics of the song were based on a poem that Ross had written for Basia's birthday, which she then incorporated into the track.

 The song was particularly popular in Japan where it was used in an advert for a chain of department stores Parco.
 During the Apartheid era in South Africa, the song was adopted as a peace anthem.

 Music videos

 The first music video for the song is a performance clip and was filmed in Royal Albert Hall in London.
 It pictures Basia and her band performing the song on stage in an empty concert hall.

 The second version was filmed by Jon Small for the American market.
 It pictures Basia performing the song in front of a blue background, interspersed with footage of a solitary man wandering sadly around the city and watching other people.
 He eventually answers a public payphone and exclaims upon hearing an apparently good news.
 As he runs through the city streets, he passes by Basia who then turns around and smiles at him.
 This version was available on Basia's home video A New Day in 1990 and on a bonus DVD included in the special edition of her album It's That Girl Again in 2009.

+Critical reception

+Jerry Smith of British magazine Music Week called "New Day for You" a "slick single", but deemed "in many ways too smooth and polished to make much impression".